ittigorn-tra/happily-gachapon-2019/README.md

 This is a LOVE2D game for Happily booth in HR Tech event at Impact Arena, Muang Thong Thani where it was deployed on a touch screen TV.

 Find out more about Happily app at [happily.ai](https://www.happily.ai/)

+## Features

+* Inventory management (control how many rewards left in the winning pool) by tapping 3 times at the Happily emblem
+* Rewards showcase
+* Realistic physics
+* Responsive design

 ## Prerequisite